M0hannad/KSA_Weather_Prediction/README.md

 - Predict Temperature and Wind Speed for different cities in Saudi Arabia.

-- Compare the results for using two ML models.
+- Compare the results of using two ML models.

 - Use the available data to understand how is the weather is changing in Saudi Arabia.